nmeum/mmp/README.md

 Afterwards, install and configure beets if you haven't already.
 For further information consult the [beets documentation][beets quickstart].

+## Usage

+To use this software with an existing beets library, start it by pointing it to your beets database.
+For example:

+	$ hy mmp.hy -a 127.0.0.1 -p 6600 ~/.config/beets/library.db

 ## Tests

 If [mpc][mpc homepage] is installed test can be invoked using: